-Our physicians' combined skills and knowledge ensures the accurate detection of conditions and state-of-the-art medical treatment for both congenital (present at birth) and acquired (developed over time) cardiovascular defects and diseases.
-We treat heart and vascular condition in the fetuses, infants and children.
-Our pediatric cardiologists work collaboratively with a team of pediatric specialists to deliver the highest quality care to you and your child.
+University of Missouri Health Care's Children's Hospital offers the only pediatric cardiology program in mid-Missouri.
+Our combined skills and knowledge ensures your child will be accurately diagnosed and receive state-of-the-art treatment for both congenital (present at birth) and acquired (developed over time) cardiovascular defects and diseases.
+We treat heart and vascular conditions in fetuses, infants and children.

 There are many reasons your child may be referred to a pediatric cardiologist.
 Some of them include: